rafaelsoares1984/customer/README.md

 # Customer
-This repository is part of a test for a company, he contains an app REST.
+This repository is part of a test for a company, it contains a REST app.

 Simple CRUD application of customer.